The Charles Plater Trust funded project: Catholic Marriage Care

-The most recent and ongoing project using the participative and transformative research methods of TAR has been a Plater Trust [http://plater.org.uk/] funded project.
-Since it began in September 2015, Roehampton University and Catholic Marriage Care [http://www.marriagecare.org.uk] have been making great strides in helping the charity (which specialises in marriage preparation and counselling) deepen its understanding of what it means to be a characteristically Catholic charity in a society which has in recent decades witnessed vast cultural changes in marriage and family life. [http://www.roehampton.ac.uk/Courses/Humanities/News/Theology-Lecturer-awarded-funding-to-research-marriage-preparation-courses/].
+In 2015 the Charles Plater Trust awarded funding to Roehampton University and Catholic Marriage Care to carry out research, using the TARN methodology, to deepen understanding of what it means to be a characteristically Catholic charity in a society which has, in recent decades, witnessed vast cultural changes in marriage and family life.